dapr/cli/README.md

 ```
 $ actions init
 ⌛  Making the jump to hyperspace...
+▇   Downloading binaries and setting up components...
 ✅  Success!
-Get ready to rumble
+Actions is up and running
 ```

 To setup Actions on Kubernetes: